Lab-Work/Traffic_Sensors_Algorithms/README.md

 # Installation

 The project is mainly developed in Python 2.
-In order to run most of the scripts, users would need Python 2 as well as Numpy and Matplotlib libraries.
-Specifically, to run the Hough line transformation, one should also install OpenCV Python libray.
+In order to run most of the scripts, users would need Python 2 as well as Numpy, Matplotlib, and scikit-learn libraries.

 # Vehicle Detection